-This is especially true for Amazon FBA businesses which are usually run by one person, the owner.
-If you are not tracking your cash flow you are putting yourself at risk of making bad choices that affect your business negatively.
+This is especially true for Amazon FBA businesses which one person, the owner, usually runs.
+If you are not tracking your cash flow, you are putting yourself at risk of making bad choices that affect your business negatively.

-Cash flow management refers to the steps an individual takes to ensure that there is enough cash on hand to meet current and future obligations.
-This includes day-to-day expenses, unexpected financial surprises, taxes owed to the federal government or state agencies, short-term loans you’ve taken out to cover income gaps and other liabilities.
+Cash flow management refers to an individual’s steps to ensure enough cash on hand to meet current and future obligations.
+This includes day-to-day expenses, unexpected financial surprises, taxes owed to the federal government or state agencies, short-term loans you’ve taken out to cover income gaps, and other liabilities.

-One of the most important parts in running an Amazon FBA business is keeping track of your cash flow.
-There are actually two ways to keep track of your incoming and outgoing funds.
+One of the most essential parts of running an Amazon FBA business is keeping track of your cash flow.
+There are two ways to track your incoming and outgoing funds.

-This means that at any given time you can see exactly how much money is in your Amazon account, how much money was received through sales etc. If your balance goes below a certain threshold it will send you a notification as well.
+This means that at any given time, you can see exactly how much money is in your Amazon account, how much money was received through sales, etc. It will notify you if your balance goes below a certain threshold.

-For example if you have set up a threshold of $100 and currently have $90 left in your bank account it will send a notification to your e-mail address or mobile phone number (if configured).
-That way you immediately know there’s something wrong with the availability of money!
+For example, if you set up a threshold of $100 and currently have $90 left in your bank account, it will notify your e-mail address or mobile phone number (if configured).
+That way, you immediately know there’s something wrong with the availability of money!

 2 ways to keep track of your incoming and outgoing funds